msouth44/Meg-South/README.md

 This is a sample of [how a data frame was created](new_dataframe_agm.md) to be used to compare gray matter means to the relationship that was seen in the linear regression in the Age and Gray Matter Project.

 # Heart Failure Clinical Records
+This was a project were I was interested in playing around and exploring the data without any specific goals.
+I was more interested in seeing how I could play around with code going off of knowledge that I have obtained though reading textbooks and research in anatomy and physiology.
+I started with seeing if there was a relationship between ejection fraction and creatinine phosphokinase levels as creatinine phosphokinase is a marker of muscle tissue damage.
+It was interesting to see that the data indicated that there was no relationship which lead me to just play around with the data.

 # NESC 3505 Assignments